Second Year Residents

 Dr. Vaughn Harris graduated from Ohio State University College of Medicine.
 He served as a missionary in Ecuador for two years; he also received an award for his community service in the United States.
 Dr. Harris likes the friendliness of Tyler and looks forward to practicing in a rural area.
 He also is fluent in Spanish.

 Dr. Amber Higgs graduated from the University of Texas Medical Branch (UTMB) at Galveston.
 She received an award for working with middle school students to encourage healthy eating and exercise.
 Originally from Marshall, Texas, Dr. Higgs is excited to return to Tyler and to care for the people of Northeast Texas.

-Dr. Amy Hlavaty graduated from Texas A&M Health Science Center College of Medicine.
+Dr. Amy Hernandez graduated from Texas A&M Health Science Center College of Medicine.
 During medical school, she volunteered at a free clinic and participated in several health fairs.
-Dr. Hlavaty is especially interested in women’s health.
+Dr. Hernandez is especially interested in women’s health.
 She enjoys spending time with her dachshund, Twix.

 Dr. Stephen Sepulveda graduated from the University of Texas Southwestern Medical School.
 He has volunteered with Special Olympics and is very interested in sports medicine.
 Dr. Sepulveda enjoys cycling and spending time with his wife and three children.

 Dr. Robert Smith graduated from the School of Medicine at LSU Health Sciences Center, Shreveport.
 Dr. Smith has volunteered as a camp counselor for special needs children and returned to his high school every summer to help coach football.
 He enjoys flying airplanes, exercising, hunting, fishing, and cooking with his wife.